xifeiwu/busybox/README.md

 append `target-bin-dir` to global env PATH

-## How to run command logic

-1. After run `./bin/0-generate-bin.ts` and append `target-bin-dir` to env PATH, we can run by bin command directly from terminal
-2. Run actual logic on `runOnTsNode`, like this: `runOnTsNode src/command/http-server.ts`
-3. As actual logic are located in dir `src/command`, we can add test case for function, and run it by command `runTsExport`

-## runTsExport as command for vscode debug
+## Use runTsExport as command for vscode debug

 For the case of vscode `can not found path of runtimeExecutable on launch.json`:
 Append `alias runTsExport='${HOME}/code/bin/runTsExport'` to `.zshrc`, start vscode from the project dirctory by running command `code .`.